 How can we bring similar gifts to Christ?
 We offer gold to Him when we love Him with our whole heart and out of love to Him present Him our will by perfect obedience and continuous self denial as our will is our most precious treasure.
 We offer him gold when we assist the poor by alms given in His name.
 We offer Him frankincense when we devoutly and ardently pray to Him, especially when we meditate on His omnipotence, love, goodness, justice and mercy.
 We offer Him myrrh when we avoid carnal desires, mortify our evil inclinations and passions, and strive for purity of body and soul.

 "Our fatherland is paradise, heaven" writes St. Gregory.
 "We have departed from it by pride, disobedience, abuse of the senses.
-Therefore it is needed that we return by obedience contempt of the world and by taming the desired of the flesh.
+Therefore it is needed that we return by obedience, contempt of the world, and by taming the desires of the flesh.
 Thus we return to our own country by another road.
 By forbidden pleasure we have forfeited the joys of paradise, by penance we must regain them."

 Give me O Divine Saviour, the faith of those eastern kings.
 Enlighten my understanding with the light which enlightened them, and move my heart that I may in future follow this light and sincerely seek Thee who has first sought me.
 Grant also that I may really find Thee, that with the wise men I may adore Thee in spirit and in truth and bring to Thee the gold of love, the frankincense of prayer and the myrrh of penance and mortification, that having here offered Thee the sacrifice of my faith, I may adore Thee in Thy eternal glory.
 Amen.